 On May 20, 2016, the U.S. Food and Drug Administration (FDA) published a number of changes to the nutrition label for packaged foods.
-All food manufacturers will have to comply with the regulation by July 26, 2018 (manufacturers who make less than $10 million in annual food sales have an additional year to update their labels).
+All food manufacturers and other companies like convenience stores and fitness clubs who package foods on site, and commissaries that prepare and package foods sold in convenience stores will have to comply with the regulation.

 After several decades, the nutrition facts label is getting a new look to reflect new scientific findings in the fields of nutrition and health care.
-New label facts acknowledge the link between diet and chronic diseases such as obesity and heart disease and provide additional information aimed to help the consumers make informed decisions about the food they eat.
+New label facts acknowledge the link between diet and chronic diseases such as obesity and heart disease and provide additional information aimed at helping the consumers make informed decisions about the food they eat.

 At NiceLabel, we have studied the new FDA regulation thoroughly to prepare simplified guides about the key changes coming your way, and we have updated our label and printing solutions to help you become compliant with the regulation as quickly as possible.

 FDA Nutrition Facts infographicClick to view full infographic.

 A brief guide to the FDA Nutrition Facts label changes

 This ebook serves you as a simplified guide where you will find:

 - The key changes to the Nutrition Facts label